joylin-priya/Blochchain_Technology/README.md

 # Blochchain_Technology
-This repository is about  Blochchain Technology related.
+This repository is all about Developing an Ethereum Decentralized Application.